 California state and local agencies invest more than $1 billion in energy efficiency programs every year.
 These investments are funded from a variety of sources, including customer charges collected on utility bills and the state’s cap-and-trade revenues.

 Greenlining strongly supports energy efficiency efforts.
-Investments in this sector will lower energy costs for families and small businesses, reduce greenhouse gas emissions, grow the clean energy economy, and create jobs.
-We are working with the CPUC and utility companies to:
+Investments in this sector will lower energy costs, make homes healthier, reduce greenhouse gas emissions, grow the clean energy economy, and create jobs.
+We work with regulatory agencies, coalition partners, utilities and other private sector stakeholders to:

-- Ensure that energy efficiency programs meet the CPUC’s goal of enabling individuals from low-income communities and communities of color to “successfully advance themselves into rewarding careers in the energy services fields.”
-This means not only connecting people to jobs, but connecting them to good jobs that pay a family-supporting wage and lead to opportunities for career advancement.
+- Ensure that energy efficiency programs create meaningful workforce pathways from our communities into rewarding careers in the energy services sector, with jobs that pay family-supporting wages, provide benefits, and lead to opportunities for career advancement.

-- Create more contracting opportunities for businesses owned by women, minorities, and veterans.
+- Create more contracting opportunities for businesses owned by people of color, women, and veterans.